pinglu85/algoExpert/sorted-squared-array.md

 1. initialize an empty array to store the squared values.
 The size of the array is going to be the same as the input array.
 2. initialize two pointers, one called `smallerValueIdx` and other called `largerValueIdx`, point `smallerValueIdx` to first number in the array and `largerValueIdx` to the last number in the array.
 3. initialize a variable that indexes the correct location in the resulting array that we should put the square into.
-Name the variable `i`.
-Initially, `i` equals the index of the last element in the array.
+Name the variable `idx`.
+Initially, `idx` equals the index of the last element in the array.
-4. Loop until `i` is less than 0, which means all numbers are squared and put into the resulting array.
+4. Loop until `idx` is less than 0, which means all numbers are squared and put into the resulting array.
-   - compare the absolute value of the integer that `smallerValueIdx` points to with the absolute value of the integer that `largerValueIdx` points to, if the value of the smaller number is greater than or equal to the larger number, square the smaller number and place the result into index `i` in the resulting array; increase `smallerValueIdx` by 1, otherwise, square the larger number and put the square into index `i` of the resulting array, decrease `largerValueIdx` by 1.
+   - compare the absolute value of the integer that `smallerValueIdx` points to with the absolute value of the integer that `largerValueIdx` points to, if the value of the smaller number is greater than or equal to the larger number, square the smaller number and place the result into index `idx` in the resulting array; increase `smallerValueIdx` by 1, otherwise, square the larger number and put the square into index `idx` of the resulting array, decrease `largerValueIdx` by 1.
-   - decrease `i` by 1.
+   - decrease `idx` by 1.

 ### Solution 2